Amed-Dev/fullstack_open_bootcamp/parte1/anecdotes/README.md

 When you click the Vote button, the app does the following:

 - **The vote counter for the anecdote displayed on the screen increases by one.**
+- **According to the number of votes, the section that shows the anecdote with the highest score is updated.**

 ## Installation